 The engine is a naturally aspirated 65° V12 with 4 valves per cylinder, dual overhead cams and a variable length intake manifold.
 It displaced 334.0 cu in and produced 478 hp at 7,000 rpm and 419 lb·ft at 5,000 rpm.
 Bore and stroke measure 88 mm and 75 mm.
 The 550 Maranello had a top speed of 199 mph, and could accelerate from a standstill to 62 mph in 4.4 seconds.

 This example is finished in the classic silver/black and has only 15,120 miles.
-A recent belt service has been completed and it has been fitted with brand new Pirelli tires and the shocks were rebuilt as well.
-Glass, chrome and paint are excellent and the car is equipped with the classic gated Ferrari 6-Speed manual gearbox.
+A recent full service, including timing belts, has been completed and it has been fitted with brand new Bridgestone tires and the shocks and hydraulics were rebuilt as well.
+Glass, chrome and paint are excellent and the car is equipped with the well-loved gated Ferrari 6-Speed manual gearbox.
 It is in great overall mechanical condition, with small interior details needing some TLC, but recently detailed and comes with a complete set of original Ferrari books.
 This is one of the ultimate modern-era V-12 Grand Touring Ferrari's and is a fantastic addition to a discriminating collection.